MMO: Meta Multi-Objectivization for Software Configuration Tuning: Results

+Of course, when $s=1$, both approaches reach the same performance at exactly the same number of measurements.

-The greater the $s$, the better speedup, and hence more resources can be saved against that consumed by SO$_{best}$.
+Clearly, the greater the $s$, the better speedup, and hence more resources can be saved against that consumed by SO$_{best}$.
 In particular, if the MMO is resource-efficient, then we would expect at least $s = 1$ and ideally $s > 1$.
-Since in our context the resource is the number of measurements, it reflects the time and computation required by a model.
-Again, we consider the SO$_{best}$ and MMO-FSE$_{best}$ as identified for \textbf{RQ1}.
+Since in our context, the resource is the number of measurements, it reflects the time and computation required by a model.
+Again, we use the same SO$_{best}$ and MMO-FSE$_{best}$ from \textbf{RQ1}.